 So what do you say to someone dealing with a difficult illness?
-You say you care.
-Here’s an example:
+You say you care, for example:

 Dear Mrs. Peters,

-I’ve thought of you so often these last few months and wondered what I could do to let you know that I care.
-It’s hard to know what to say or do as I haven’t wanted to intrude.
-I want you know how sorry I am that you’ve had to go through this.
-I will keep you in my thoughts and continue to hope for the very best outcome.
+I’ve thought of you often these last few months.
+I haven’t wanted to intrude, but wanted you to know how much I care for you.
+I will continue to keep you in my thoughts and prayers and hope for the very best outcome.

 With much warmth,